Rosuav/Gypsum/plugins/README.rst

 be done by abusing static initializers if it's absolutely necessary (why it would be, I have no idea, but other people are smarter than I).

-DEPRECATED: If a plugin wants a configuration file (other than what can be done with persist[]), it should have the same base name as the plugin, the extension ".ini", and be placed in the main Gypsum directory.
-No such file should exist in the repository (to avoid overwriting a user's config), but a ".ini.example" file should be provided if appropriate.
-BEST PRACTICE: Use a configdlg and save to persist[].

 A plugin will be loaded by default if it has this declaration at top-level::

 	constant plugin_active_by_default = 1;